openconnectivity/IOTivity-Lite-setup/Readme.md

 **Note that running gen.sh will overwrite the made changes!!**

 Typical changes to be applied on the code:
-- making sure that the code passes CTT.
+- making sure that the code passes OCF Compliance Test Tool (CTT).
 	- Some resources may have mandatory behavior not captured in OAS2.0 format.
+	This behaviour has be added in the resource handlers functions of the resource.
 - attaching the code to hardware.
-	- See the TODO comments in the generated code, these TODOs indicates where the code could be inserted.
+	- See the TODO comments in the generated code.
+	  The TODOs indicates where the code could be inserted.
+	  There are different insertions, depending on whether the resource is a sensor or an actuator.
+        - See also the raspberry hat examples these examples have code to talk to the sensors and actuators of raspberry hat.

-more info about the structure of the generated code can be found at: https://github.com/openconnectivityfoundation/swagger2x/blob/master/src/templates/IOTivity-lite/readme.md
+More info about the structure of the generated code can be found at: https://github.com/openconnectivityfoundation/swagger2x/blob/master/src/templates/IOTivity-lite/readme.md

 ## Build Code